dylburger/wedding-website-cloudformation-templates/README.md

 This is the [AWS Cloudformation](https://aws.amazon.com/cloudformation/) template I used to develop my [wedding website](https://github.com/dylburger/dylbaum.com).
 If you're trying to create your own website or want to learn more about Cloudformation, I hope this helps.

-This guide assumes you have an active AWS account.
+This guide assumes you have an active AWS account, with permissions to create the necessary resources.

-This Cloudformation stack is provided as an example, and creates a number of resources (e.g. DNS zones in Route53) that may not be necessary for your website. *Please examine this template carefully, making modifications as necessary, before deploying it*.
+This Cloudformation stack is provided as an example, and creates resources that may not be necessary for your website. **Please examine this template carefully, making modifications as necessary, before deploying it**.

 ## Infrastructure as code